 The hospitality industry is constantly evolving and changing.
-If you want to be a successful hotel manager, then you must follow industry news, keep abreast of the latest news, and read tips for success.
+If you want to be a successful hotel manager, then you must follow the best hotel blogs in the industry to keep abreast of the latest news, and read tips for success.

 This is the best method of remaining “in the know”, and falling behind could potentially cost you customers in the future.
-If you are an aspiring hotel manager, here are 10 blogs you should be reading:
+If you are an aspiring hotel manager, here are the 10 best hotel blogs you should be reading:

 This website’s blog showcases the latest technology for hospitality marketing and making hotel reservations.
 It also offers tips on how to provide a customized experience for guests and highlights different methods regarding how hoteliers can ensure their guests remain engaged.